lbreede/www/content/posts/what-disco-elysium-taught-me-about-dialogue-trees.md

 ```

 Above, I wrote three of what I call Passthrough blocks.
 Their purpose is to break up continuous stories and dialogue without the option for choices and forks.
 Note a couple of details:
-1. The newlines before, in between, and after the blocks are inconsistent.
-I think it's always good to have a little bit of a scrambled input (within reason) when developing to account for user mistakes and, in this case, writing styles.
+1. The newlines are inconsistent before, in between, and after the blocks.
+It's always good to have a bit of a scrambled input (within reason) when developing to account for user mistakes and, in this case, writing styles.
-2. For the block identifier, I chose a mixture of letters and numbers to ensure that both types are handled correctly.
+2. I chose a mixture of letters and numbers for the block identifier to ensure that both types are handled correctly.
-3. I snuck in some markdown syntax that we can also parse and style using the *colorama* Python library.
+3. I snuck in some markdown syntax that we can parse and style using the [*colorama* Python library](https://pypi.org/project/colorama/).
 Feel free to make this a markdown file for a better preview.

 ```python
 # main.py